 Jesse was polling well enough to get invited to the televised debates, and I managed to convince the barista at a local coffee house to turn on the debate one night… and I was actually quite floored with how well he performed.

 Jesse’s debate style was commanding.
 He demonstrated a command of the facts and statistics.
-He also portrayed himself as a man of the people, who sends his kids to public schools while questioning the authenticity of what the politicians in power were actually doing with all the money they had already appropriated to reduce class sizes down to 17 (did that ever happen?).
+He appealed to voters who didn’t like the elitist political parties and how they always seemed to give voters the illusion of choice, but not really authentic choices.
+He portrayed himself as a man of the people, who sends his kids to public schools (while the politicians were sending their kids to expensive private schools).
+He questioned the authenticity of what the politicians in power were actually doing with all the money they had already appropriated to reduce class sizes down to 17 (did that ever happen?)

-But what Jesse did that resonated with me, in particular, is he changed the subject away from the wedge issues.
+But In particular, I liked, how he changed the subject away from the wedge issues.
 He pointed out the absurdity of the party platforms, which centered around issues of differentiation between the two parties exclusively, while ignoring issues that weren’t in their interests.
 The two parties were neglecting many issues simply because it didn’t fit into the electoral math of getting them elected.
 How often do you hear politicians talking about gerrymandering or instant run-off voting?
 Even in 2020, you don’t hear about it very much… but in Jesse Ventura’s day… it was totally taboo to talk about the enfranchisement of 3rd party candidates… because both of the two major parties were in agreement that talking about such things would be offering an olive branch to their rivals.

 Jesse Ventura completely pummeled Skip Humphrey and Norm Coleman (who would eventually become a republican senator), making them look like ill-informed puppets to polling statistics… and frankly just boring.
 Humphrey and Coleman didn’t have anything new to say that hadn’t already been said a thousand times by a thousand political hacks that came before them.
 In a transparent attempt to woo voters away from Ventura, Coleman repeatedly complimented his ideas as if to say to the public “hey, I’m actually electable, Ventura is not, because he wasn’t picked by one of the two giant corporations that are the Democratic and Republican parties… so if you like Jesse, vote for Coleman!”.
 But Coleman, a former Democrat, came off as completely unauthentic, ill-informed, dispassionate, and frankly not all that smart.